 Emergency departments (EDs) serve as critical junctures in healthcare delivery, balancing the immediate needs of patients with the overarching operational and administrative demands of hospital management.
 This balance is precarious and affected by numerous factors, including the strategic ordering of diagnostic imaging tests—a common yet complex practice with implications for patient flow, hospital costs, and patient safety1.
 The efficiency of the ED is not just a matter of patient care but also a significant hospital management concern, with the potential to influence hospital-wide operational dynamics and financial health2,3.

 An understudied aspect of ED efficiency is the practice of batch ordering imaging tests.
 Given the long turnaround times of imaging tests, a physician can ensure that their patient is in simultaneous waiting queues for each test by placing multiple orders simultaneously.
 While ostensibly a measure to expedite patient diagnosis and treatment, batch ordering raises several potential concerns.
 For instance, the case of a patient presenting with nonspecific abdominal pain could lead to a batch order, including an abdominal CT scan, ultrasound, and X-ray.
-While comprehensive, this approach raises questions about the necessity of each test, the patient's cumulative radiation exposure, and the impact on the patient's length of stay and overall healthcare costs4–8.
+While comprehensive, this approach raises questions about the necessity of each test, the patient's cumulative radiation exposure, the impact on the patient's length of stay, and overall healthcare costs4–8.

 Furthermore, the financial implications extend beyond the cost of the tests themselves.
 Though sometimes necessary for thorough evaluation, an increased length of stay can also contribute to hospital overcrowding and reduced capacity for new patients, exacerbating operational pressures and financial constraints on the healthcare system9.
 This delicate balance between ensuring rapid, accurate diagnosis and minimizing unnecessary use of resources is a central challenge in hospital management, reflecting broader concerns about the sustainability of healthcare practices10.